Welcome to the Ansible documentation!

-Ansible’s goals are foremost those of simplicity and maximum ease of use.
-It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with an accelerated socket mode and pull modes as alternatives), and a language that is designed around auditability by humans – even those not familiar with the program.
+Ansible’s main goals are simplicity and ease-of-use.
+It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with an accelerated socket mode and pull modes as alternatives), and a language that is designed around auditability by humans–even those not familiar with the program.

-We believe simplicity is relevant to all sizes of environments and design for busy users of all types – whether this means developers, sysadmins, release engineers, IT managers, and everywhere in between.
-Ansible is appropriate for managing small setups with a handful of instances as well as enterprise environments with many thousands.
+We believe simplicity is relevant to all sizes of environments, so we design for busy users of all types: developers, sysadmins, release engineers, IT managers, and everyone in between.
+Ansible is appropriate for managing all ennvironements, from small setups with a handful of instances to enterprise environments with many thousands of instances.

 Ansible manages machines in an agentless manner.
 There is never a question of how to upgrade remote daemons or the problem of not being able to manage systems because daemons are uninstalled.
-As OpenSSH is one of the most peer reviewed open source components, the security exposure of using the tool is greatly reduced.
-Ansible is decentralized – it relies on your existing OS credentials to control access to remote machines; if needed it can easily connect with Kerberos, LDAP, and other centralized authentication management systems.
+Because OpenSSH is one of the most peer-reviewed open source components, security exposure is greatly reduced.
+Ansible is decentralized–it relies on your existing OS credentials to control access to remote machines.
+If needed, Ansible can easily connect with Kerberos, LDAP, and other centralized authentication management systems.

 This documentation covers the current released version of Ansible (1.9.1) and also some development version features (2.0).
 For recent features, we note in each section the version of Ansible where the feature was added.